Leaside: Growth as a suburb of Toronto

 At the start of World War II, Lincoln Electric moved their operations to Leaside industrial park, adjacent to the Canada Wire and Cable plant.
-The new location, constructed in 1940, covered 300 sqft.
+The new location, constructed in 1940, covered 28 square metres (300 sq ft).
 On July 16, 1940, Research Enterprises Limited was incorporated.
 The company operated only during the war, closing in 1946.
 It was, however, the largest single employer in Leaside's history, employing over 7500 men and women at its peak.
 The site manufactured military radio equipment and optical supplies, with a total value of $220 million (CDN) in goods produced during the war.

 Aerial photograph of Leaside, 1942.
 During the Second World War, the area was home to several industrial operations.

 As part of a Royal Canadian Air Force public relations plan, the town of Leaside officially "adopted" No. 432 Squadron RCAF of No. 6 Group RCAF.
 Formed and adopted on 1 May 1943, the squadron took the town's name as its nickname, becoming 432 "Leaside" squadron RCAF.
 The sponsorship lasted the duration of the war.

 In 1945, at the end of World War II, the population of Leaside stood at 9,800.
 In 1949, Leaside's population had grown to 14,826.

 On May 14, 1952, the Sunnybrook Plaza, located on the north-east corner of Bayview Avenue and Eglinton Avenue East, became one of the first shopping centres in Toronto.
 The site was previously a marsh where people dug loam for their gardens.

-In 1952 the Lincoln Electric company expanded to a 2200 sqft plant, and their site expanded to cover almost 7 acre.
+In 1952 the Lincoln Electric company expanded to a 2200 sqft plant, and their site expanded to cover almost 2.8 hectares (7 acres).
 They leased an additional 500 sqft building in Leaside to house their distribution center.

 The last horse race at Thorncliffe Park was run on June 23, 1952.
 Investors from Toronto bought the racetrack that year.

 The rapid growth of Thorncliffe in the 1950s necessitated the construction of a second north–south bridge across the Don Valley.
 In 1955, Leaside's population had grown to 16,779 and the Leaside town council approved the second bridge.
 Construction of the bridge was completed on September 7, 1960 and it was opened by Leslie Frost.
 The bridge was named the Charles Hiscott Bridge in honour of Leaside's mayor at the time.